Preserve Your Knee with Bridge-Enhanced ACL Repair (BEAR)

 -Roughly half of the patients who receive patellar tendon grafts experience pain while kneeling.

--Those who receive hamstring grafts have persistent weakness.
-As much as a 50% deficit at two years.
+-Those who receive hamstring grafts have persistent weakness, as much as a 50% deficit at two years.

 -ACL reconstruction has a re-tear rate as high as 20% for teens and as high as 9% for adults.